ExpressionEngine/ExpressionEngine-User-Guide/docs/advanced-usage/front-end/dock.md

 ![dock entries](_images/ee-pro-dock-entries.png)

 ### Custom Prolets
 Developers may create third-party prolets that can be installed with add-ons.
-Read the [docs on creating prolets](pro/development/prolets.md) for more information on how to create and install third-party prolets.
+Read the [docs on creating prolets](development/prolets.md) for more information on how to create and install third-party prolets.

 ![dock prolets](_images/ee-pro-dock-prolets.png)

 ## Disabling
-The Dock can be disabled by either the setting in the [Control Panel](pro/configuration.md#general-settings) or [config override](pro/configuration.md#enable_dock).
+The Dock can be disabled by either the setting in the [Control Panel](control-panel/settings/front-end-editing.md#general-settings) or [config override](general/system-configuration-overrides.md#enable_dock).

-WARN **Warning**: If the Dock is disabled, all of ExpressionEngine Pro is turned off for the front-end.
+WARN **Warning**: If the Dock is disabled, all of ExpressionEngine's [Front-End Content Management](advanced-usage/front-end/overview.md) is turned off for the front-end.